Far East Adventure

 Duration: 42 days or longer

 Spend an immersive time travelling through two of Asia’s most historic and beautiful countries.
-Kicking things off in Japan, you will make the journey with your group from Tokyo’s buzzing streets to the calm serenity and beautiful scenery of Kyoto and Arashiyama, you’ll visit the country’s temples, shrines, and castles, and discover Japan’s culture clash from time-honoured traditions to uber modern city living.
-You’ll then fly over to Hong Kong you’ll take a round trip of some of China’s most incredible destinations with like-minded travellers, from bamboo rafting on the Li River in Yangshuo and visiting the Terracotta Warriors in Xi’an, to learning kung fu in Dengfeng and sleeping under the stars on the Great Wall.
+Kicking things off in Hong Kong, you’ll take a round trip of some of China’s most incredible destinations with like-minded travellers, from bamboo rafting on the Li River in Yangshuo and visiting the Terracotta Warriors in Xi’an, to learning kung fu in Dengfeng and sleeping under the stars on the Great Wall.
+You’ll then fly over to Tokyo, you'll experience the country's diversity from Tokyo’s buzzing streets to the calm serenity and beautiful scenery of Kyoto and Arashiyama, you’ll visit the country’s temples, shrines, and castles, and discover Japan’s culture clash from time-honoured traditions to uber modern city living.
 Travel to the Far East and go on an adventure of a lifetime.

 - Meet the cheeky residents at Chengdu’s Giant Panda Research Centre

 - Discover Beijing and spend a night camping on an unspoilt section of the Great Wall of China